 5. Send out a survey and ask your customers what types of information they find valuable and relevant.

 There is an abundance of information on how to write great newsletters.
 I hope these few simple tips can help get your ideas flowing.
-If you are in need of additional help, we have a great ghostwriter on staff that has created great content for our clients newsletters and blogs.
+If you are in need of additional help, we can refer you to some good ghostwriters.